 Aside from their beautiful purple color and hearty texture, beets are an excellent source of vitamins and minerals such as potassium, iron, and vitamin C.

-Roasting veggies also means less hands-on work, which makes this a great recipe for meal prepping.
-Just peel and chop the beets and other veggies all at once, toss them onto the sheet pan, drizzle with olive oil, season, and let the oven do the rest.
+Roasting veggies also means less hands-on work, which makes this a great recipe for meal prepping or simply a healthy side dish.
+Just peel and chop the beets, toss them onto the sheet pan, drizzle with olive oil, season, and let the oven do the rest.

-Roasted beets taste nothing like the ones from the can, and if that’s the only way you’ve ever eaten beets, my friends, you are in for a treat.
+Roasted beets taste nothing like the ones from the can, and if that’s the only way you’ve ever had them, my friends, you are in for a treat.
+Roasting extracts and caramelizes the natural sugars in beets, giving every bite a rich, savory flavor.

 Make Next: Balsamic Roasted Beets

-As promised, I’m showing you step-by-step instructions on how to bake cubed and whole beets in the oven.
-Grab your sharpest knife and sturdy sheet pan and let’s get to work!
+As promised, I’m showing you how to bake cubed beets in the oven with step-by-step instructions.
+Grab your sharpest knife and sturdy sheet pan, and let’s get to work!

 - Wash and Prep

-Preheat the oven to 375F and line a large baking sheet with parchment paper.
+Preheat the oven to 400F and line a large baking sheet with parchment paper. - Prep

-Once you’ve rinsed the beets off with water, pat them dry with a kitchen towel.
-Using a large, sharp knife, carefully remove the stems from the beets. - Peel
+Rinse the beets with water, and pat them dry with a kitchen towel.
+Use a sharp knife to remove the stems from the beets.
+Use a vegetable peeler to remove and discard the skins. - Chop

 Cube the beets into even-sized 1-inch cubes.
 Uniform sizes will ensure they all cook at the same time. - Roast

-Give the beets 5 minutes to cool and then serve up alongside your favorite main course or over a salad.
+Give the beets 5 minutes to cool, then serve them alongside your favorite main course or over a salad.

 Roast beets right along with me in this quick recipe video.